-- Start by clicking into The Input-Output Model from the home page
+- Start by clicking Input-Output from the homepage

-- Under “Select a Region” enter the region you’d like to use and select it from the list.
-We’ll use Houston-The Woodlands-Sugar Land, TX MSA for this example.
+- Under “Select a Region” enter the region you’d like to use (by county, city, MSA, state, or nation) and select it from the list.
+In this example we will use the Houston-The Woodlands-Sugar Land, TX MSA.

 - IMPORTANT: Input-Output scenarios are extremely dependent on the correct region being used.
 I-O situations require that a functional economic area be used when modeling changes to an economy.
 MSAs are typically good proxies for these regions.

 - Under “Add 6-digit Industries to Scenario” enter the industry you’d like to change.
-We’ll put in Petrochemical Manufacturing (325110) for this example.
+In the video below, we use Petrochemical Engineering (325110).

 - Click Run.

 Now we can see the results of adding 300 jobs in Petrochemical Manufacturing to the Houston MSA.
-A total change in earnings of over $2M, 2,789 total jobs added to the economy, with an average earnings per job of over $72k.
+A total change in earnings of over $274M, plus 3,636 total jobs added to the economy, and an average earnings per job of over $71M.
 These changes are the results of different multipliers, seen beneath the totals.